Foreign tax credits (FTCs)

 Calculation of the IID

 The IID is determined by multiplying the net innovation income by a fraction.
 This fraction represents the ratio between one’s own R&D activities and the outsourced R&D activities (towards related parties).
-As such, the taxable result of a Belgian company or branch will be reduced by 85% of the total net innovation income after this fraction has been applied.
+As such, the taxable result of a Belgian company or branch is reduced by 85% of the total net innovation income after this fraction has been applied.

 IID = ((qualifying expenditures + uplift) / overall expenditure)) x net innovation income x 85%